 Assistant Professor in the Department of Political Science at Concordia University

-Meghan Joy has an M.Sc. in Planning, a PhD in Policy Studies and is an Assistant Professor in the Department of Political Science at Concordia University.
-Her research interests include the politics of population aging, theories and practice of progressive politics and policy in cities, and the shifting policy role of the nonprofit sector.
-These topics are combined in Meghan’s ongoing research, which examines the ways in which municipalities and nonprofit actors develop and implement the Age Friendly City program in Canada’s largest urban centres.
+Meghan Joy is an Assistant Professor in the Department of Political Science at Concordia University.
+Their research interests include the politics of population aging, theories and practice of progressive politics and policy in cities, and the political economy of the nonprofit sector.
+These topics are combined in Meghan’s ongoing research agenda, which examines the ways in which municipalities and nonprofit actors develop and implement age-friendly policies and programs in Canada’s largest urban centres.
 They also conduct research on the social innovation agenda and its impact on the nonprofit sector (with Dr. John Shields), ‘progressive’ urban politics and policy (with Dr. Ronald K. Vogel), and the design and implementation of sanctuary city policies (with Dr. Mireille Paquet, Dr. John Shields, Dr. Graham Hudson, and Dr. Adil Atak).
 Recent publications include her new book The Right to an Age Friendly City: Redistribution, Recognition, and Senior Citizen Rights in Urban Spaces (MQUP, 2020) and article “Beyond Neoliberalism: A Policy Agenda for a Progressive City” (with Dr. Ronald K. Vogel, Urban Affairs Review, 2021).

 Various topics related to urban politics and policy, aging policy, and changing state-nonprofit sector relations.